CLOSED - Outcome

-A Container Deposit Scheme (CDS) is coming to the ACT in early 2018.
+A Container Deposit Scheme (CDS) will commence in the ACT on 30 June 2018.

-Under the CDS, you will be able to return your empty beverage containers to an approved collection point to receive a 10 cent refund.
-Most aluminium, glass, PET, HDPE, steel and liquid paperboard beverage containers between 150 millilitres and 3 litres (inclusive) will be eligible containers under the scheme.
+Most aluminium, glass, PET, HDPE, steel and liquid paperboard beverage containers between 150 millilitres and 3 litres (inclusive) will be eligible containers under the Scheme.